 Telling your partner about your debt

-If you’re in a serious relationship – especially if you’re living together or considering it – then you should let your partner know about your debt as soon as possible.
+If you’re in a serious relationship – especially if you’re married, living together or considering it – then you should let your partner know about your debt as soon as possible.
 It can be difficult to admit to your partner that you’ve been struggling.
 However, if you’re feeling stressed, it’s possible that they already know something’s not right.

 Talking about debt can stir up a whole mixture of negative feelings.
 However, keeping it from your partner could make your life more stressful.
 That stress can then show up in your life in the form of arguments, a lack of communication, and mental health issues such as anxiety or depression.